unicoderns/orm/README.md

 `where`
 * Key/Value object used to filter the query
 * Array of Key/Value objects will generate a multiple filters separated by an "OR".
+* Array of [Key/Operator/Value](#operators) objects will generate a multiple filters separated by an "OR".
+* Mixed Array of Key/Value and Key/Operator/Value objects will generate a multiple filters separated by an "OR".

 `orderBy` String with column names and direction E.g.: "id, name ASC"